-Child, 12, charged with murdering infant sibling
+Girl, 12, charged with murdering infant brother

 Latest Weather Blog

-Child, 12, charged with murdering infant sibling
+Girl, 12, charged with murdering infant brother

-ST. CHARLES PARISH - A 12-year-old is charged with murder after being accused of killing their 6-month-old sibling.
+ST. CHARLES PARISH - A 12-year-old girl is charged with murder after being accused of killing their 6-month-old sibling.

-The St. Charles Parish Sheriff's Office said deputies were called to a home Sunday where they found the infant not breathing.
+The St. Charles Parish Sheriff's Office said deputies were called to a home Sunday where they found the boy not breathing.
 The sheriff's office said first responders tried to resuscitate the child but were unsuccessful.

 An autopsy report later ruled the child's death a homicide, and a judge signed an arrest warrant for the 12-year-old .